Tuition and Fellowships

 The Govan Entrepreneurship Award will be awarded to the student whose thesis exemplifies a unique, entrepreneurial idea that celebrates the entrepreneurial success and legacy of MIT CRE alumni.
 This award is generously sponsored by MIT CRE alum Craig Govan (’94).

 The Exemplar Award acknowledges a member of the class with great potential for industry leadership.
 The following characteristics and attributes are considered when awarding the Exemplar Award: authenticity, integrity, coalition, academic focus and achievement, leadership, responsibility, commitment to the Center and classmates, and vision.

-MIT Center for Real Estate Director’s Award for Thesis Excellence
+MIT Center for Real Estate Thesis Excellence Award

 Awarded annually by the Center for Real Estate at the end of the academic year, the recipient is chosen from among several nominees in recognition of exemplary work on his or her thesis.